AyubKhayre/A1_Website/README.md

-Tools and Technologies and technologies required for this project are
+**Tools and Technologies and technologies required for this project are:**

 •	A Raspberry Pi: Small single board computer that’s wireless capable, it will be the main piece of hardware for this project.
 To enhance usability and reliability the minimum Raspberry Pi Version that will be used will be the Raspberry Pi 3 B+
 •	Raspberry Pi Infra-Red camera sensor module: An Infra-Red camera attachment for the raspberry pi, this will capture motion